Ever-Changing Houston Arboretum & Nature Center

-The new name better describes what this Houston treasure offers visitors on a daily basis.
+The new name better describes what this Houston treasure offers visitors daily.

-It is an amazing enclave of forested areas as well as wetlands.
+It is a fantastic enclave of forested areas as well as wetlands.
 It also contains a sizable pond and a meadow that was at one time forested.
-Once we were walking on the 5 miles of trails it was hard to believe that this nature center is a mere 3 miles from downtown Houston!
+Once we were walking on the 5 miles of trails, it was hard to believe that this nature center is a mere 3 miles from downtown Houston!

 During the 1800s a sawmill owned and operated by A.C.
 Reynolds helped change the forested landscape.

 Sawmills were buzzing again during World War I when Camp Logan was established as an Army Training Camp.
-Many camp buildings were erected by 1917 and thousands of soldiers were trained in this area before departing to fight the war in Europe.
+In 1917 thousands of soldiers erected many camp buildings and were trained in this area before departing to fight the war in Europe.

 The wealthy Hogg brothers and Henry Stude had purchased the land.
 They were encouraged to believe that Houston needed a sizable park.
-Fortunately after the war most of the land which would eventually become Memorial Park was sold to the City of Houston at their cost.
+Fortunately, after the war, most of the property which would eventually become Memorial Park was sold to the City of Houston at their cost.
 The city debt was paid off in annual payments between the years 1924 to 1934.

 Restrictions on the deed insured that it would remain a park for all time.

 A plaque memorializes a lady who was most instrumental in establishing this park.
 What is inscribed on that plaque is the following: